-Start Title Speaker/Chair Affilliation 13:30 Welcome on behalf of Organising Committee Annegaaike Leopold SETAC 13:31 Welcome on behalf of SETAC Bart Bosveld SETAC 13:33 Introduction, background, aims and programme Annegaaike Leopold and Sofie Norager SETAC and EC 13:40 Safe and Sustainable by Design: the framework and its key challenges Serenella Sala EC 13:55 SSbD: How can we translate scientific methods into practical substitution with SSbD?
-Peter Fantke DTU/Denmark 14:10 SSbD: Solutions for challenges, and requirements on SSbD from the perspective of large companies Wibke Loelsberg BASF 14:20 SSbD: Solutions for challenges, and requirements on SSbD from the perspective of SMEs Marko Susnik SME-United 14:30 SSbD: Stimulating the science-to-practice transfer Leo Posthuma and Hans Sanderson RIVM and Aar- hus University 14:45 BREAK
+Start Title Speaker/Chair Affilliation 13:30 Welcome on behalf of Organising Committee Annegaaike Leopold SETAC 13:31 Welcome on behalf of SETAC Annegaaike Leopold Bart Bosveld e Annegaaike Leopold and Sofie Norager and its key Serenella Sala into practical Peter Fantke Wibke Loelsberg Marko Susnik Leo Posthuma and SETAC 13:33 Introduction, background, aims and programme , SETAC and EC 13:40 Safe and Sustainable by Design: the framework and its key challenges Serenella Sala EC 13:55 SSbD: How can we translate scientific methods into practical substitution with SSbD?
+Peter Fantke DTU/Denmark 14:10 SSbD: Solutions for challenges, and requirements on SSbD from the perspective of large companies Wibke Loelsberg BASF 14:20 SSbD: Solutions for challenges, and requirements on SSbD from the perspective of SMEs Marko Susnik SME-United 14:30 SSbD: Stimulating the science-to-practice transfer RIVM and Aar- hus University 14:45 BREAK

 Figure 1.
-Program of the plenary session of the 1st SETAC-EC Consultation meeting on SSbD.
+Program of the plenary session of the 1st SETAC-EC Consultation Meeting on SSbD.

-The program represent a sequence of presentations that:
+The program represents a sequence of presentations that:

-- 1. Summarizes the aims of the Consultation meetings, i.e., to mobilize science to forward SSbD in both concepts and operationality (Leopold and Nørager) - 2.
-Introduces the framework, as developed by the European Commission's Joint Research Centre, and it's challenges (Serenella Sala) - 3.
-Introduces aspects of bringing science to practice, by presenting experiencing gained from developing an operational tool (Peter Fantke) - 4.
-Introduces challenges and needs seen from the perspective of a large industry (Wibke Lösberg) - 5.
-Introduce challenges and needs seen from the perspective of small and medium enterprises, (SME's, Marko Susnik) - 6.
-Introduces both forward-looking needs (Green Swan concept) and practical requirements of science-practice transfer (Leo Posthuma and Hans Sanderson)
+- 1. Summarize the aims of the Consultation Meetings, i.e., to mobilize science to forward SSbD in both concepts and operationality (Leopold and Nørager) - 2.
+Introduce the framework, as developed by JRC, and its challenges (Serenella Sala) - 3.
+Introduce aspects of bringing science to practice, by presenting experiencing gained from developing an operational tool (Peter Fantke) - 4.
+Introduce challenges and needs seen from the perspective of a large industry (Wibke Lösberg) - 5.
+Introduce challenges and needs seen from the perspective of small and medium enterprises (SME's, Marko Susnik) - 6.
+Introduce both forward-looking needs (Green Swan concept) and practical requirements of science-practice transfer (Leo Posthuma and Hans Sanderson)

-This sequence of presentations was aimed to inform the attendees on the framework and its challenges, seen from a variety of angles (from the designers, from industry, and from a scientist who has made operational science-based tools) and with the two key approaches that are needed to stimulate science-practice transfer for SSbD.
-That is, first, the Green Swan concept, as developed by John Elkington - who proposed the triple bottom line concept of People, Planet and Profit, for sustainability assessment - represents a concept that highlights that SSbD may be a Green Swan if it helps to create exponential solutions, to the exponential increase of various environmental problems, and if it results in resilient and regenerative outcomes.
-But second, and also key, there is a need to make science practicable, and evaluate which current research topics would enable development of useful tools for SSbD - in the format of tools that can be utilized by large companies and SME's alike.
+This sequence of presentations was aimed to inform the attendees on the framework and its challenges, seen from a variety of angles (from the designers, from industry, and from a scientist who has made operational science-based tools) and with the two key approaches that are needed to stimulate sciencepractice transfer for SSbD.
+That is, first, the Green Swan concept, as developed by John Elkington - who proposed the triple bottom line concept of People, Planet and Profit, for sustainability assessment - which represents a concept that highlights that SSbD may be a Green Swan if it helps to create exponential solutions, to the exponential increase of various environmental problems, and if it results in resilient and regenerative outcomes.
+Second, and also key, there is a need to make science practicable and evaluate which current research subjects would enable development of useful tools for SSbD - in the format of tools that can be utilized by large companies and SME's alike.

-1 The complete slide decks can be made available in a later stage.
+1 The complete slide decks will be made available in a later stage.

-With the plenary program, the organizers aimed to prepare the attendees for the breakout group session (which follow after the break), in which the attendees would be asked for their proposals to bring science to (SSbD) practice.
+With the plenary program, the organizers aimed at preparing the attendees for the breakout group session (which was following the break), in which the attendees would be asked for their proposals to bring science to (SSbD) practice.

-2.3 Welcome on behalf of Organizing Committee and SETAC
+2.3.
+Welcome on behalf of Organizing Committee and SETAC

-Annegaaike Leopold (member of the High-Level Round table on the CSS and chair of the Consultation meeting) opens the meeting on behalf of the organizing committee, which consists of the European Commission representatives and the SETAC-Sounding members with Hanna Schreiber as additional member, by welcoming all people, around the globe in any time zone.
+Annegaaike Leopold (member of the High-Level Round table on the CSS and chair of the Consultation Meeting) opens the meeting on behalf of the organizing committee, which consists of the European Commission representatives and the SETAC-Sounding Board members with Hanna Schreiber as additional member, by welcoming all people around the globe in any time zone.